akarsh-enciphers/beta-Threads/content/about.md

 This web application comes up with various web application vulnerabilities just like some real web applications have and these vulnerabilities are the challenges on this web application which  need to be solved by its users.
 So this application acts as a vulnerable web lab where users can have hands-on practice on the different vulnerabilities present in it.

-It also consist of  various features like:
+It  consist of  various features like:

 * A user can sign up and create his account  in this application.Then he can Login to the Threads application via Login page.
 * A user can create posts, he/she can also add images to the post he/she creates.